PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Measuring Beam stop_SANS for 300 frames

 The default DAE mode for all SANS measurements is evnet mode.
-This can be overridden with the :py:meth:`Instrument.set_default_sans` function, which will assign a new default SANS method.
+This can be overridden with the :py:meth:`ScanningInstrument.set_default_dae` function, which will assign a new default SANS method.
 This new event mode will be used for all future SANS measurements.
-For brevity, the :py:meth:`Instrument.set_default_sans` will also take a string argument.
+For brevity, the :py:meth:`ScanningInstrument.set_default_dae` will also take a string argument.
 The line above can also be run as

->>> set_default_sans("bsalignment")
+>>> set_default_dae("bsalignment")

 Notice that nothing was printed by the line above, since we were already in beam stop alignment mode.